jlmelville/sneer/docs/embedding-methods.md

 iris_hssne <- sneer(iris, method = "hssne", alpha = 1) # t-SNE
 ```

+Actually, you can set `alpha` to values > 1, for those times when the
+tail-heaviness of t-SNE just isn't heavy enough.
+It would be interesting to
+see a data set where a value of alpha much greater than `1` helped
+significantly.

-If t-SNE tends to spend a lot of the optimization slowly separating clusters,
+Conversely, for lower-dimensional data sets, if t-SNE tends to spend a lot of the
+optimization slowly separating clusters, that might mean that t-SNE is just
-I suggest trying HSSNE with a value of `alpha` below `1` - you may find it
+too heavy.
+I suggest trying HSSNE with a value of `alpha` below `1` - you may
-produces a better, more compact final result.
+find it produces a better, more compact final result.

 #### Neighbor Retrieval Visualizer (NeRV)